knative/docs/blog/releases/announcing-knative-v0-24-release.md

     Related issue: [knative/networking#448](https://github.com/knative/networking/issues/448)

-    As part of our efforts to GA/1.0 we've standardized on the naming of our networking plugins that are installed along side Serving.
+    As part of our efforts to GA/1.0 we've standardized on the naming of our networking plugins that are installed alongside Serving.
 If you're managing your Knative deployment manually with `kubectl` **this will require a two-phase upgrade process**.
-Please see the below sections:
+See the below sections:

     Upgrade of [net-http01 to v0.24.0](https://github.com/knative-sandbox/net-http01/releases/tag/v0.24.0)